VarunVekaria/Reconnect/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

 A calm, image-driven memory aid and caregiver communication tool for dementia patients.
-This prototype helps patients revisit key moments via photos and lets caregivers leave contextual **voice notes** to guide memory and interaction.
+The app helps patients revisit key moments via photos and lets caregivers/family members leave contextual **voice notes** to guide memory and interaction.

 ⚡ Built with **Next.js App Router, TypeScript, Tailwind, and local JSON APIs**.
 Ideal for **offline-first deployment** or as a proof-of-concept for scaling to cloud infrastructure.